SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: Background and Motivation

-RDMA supports two types of operations: one-sided, such as \textit{write}, and two-sided, such as \textit{send} and \textit{write with immediate}~\footnote{\textit{Write with immediate} transfers data within work requests and consumes a receive work request from the receive queue.}.
-Both follow a similar execution flow.
-To issue an RDMA work request (WR), the CPU enqueues a SEND WR on the send queue using \verb|post_send|.
-If the WR is set to be \textit{signaled}, its work completion (WC) is polled from the completion queue with \verb|poll_cq|.
-Otherwise, the CPU receives no notification at all unless the WR fails.
-In two-sided operations, receive WR (RECV WR) must be posted to the receive queue using \verb|post_recv| before receiving.
+RDMA operations fall into two categories: one-sided (e.g., \textit{write}) and two-sided (e.g., \textit{send}, \textit{write with immediate}\footnote{\textit{Write with immediate} transfers data within work requests and consumes a receive work request from the receive queue.}).
+To initiate an operation, the CPU posts a Work Request (WR) to the SQ via \code{post_send}.
+The driver converts this WR into a Work Queue Element (WQE) in registered memory and rings the RNIC's doorbell register to trigger processing.
+For \textit{signaled} WRs, the application retrieves a Work Completion (WC) from the CQ via \code{poll_cq} upon completion.
+Unsignaled WRs generate no notification unless an error occurs.

-Due to additional CPU involvement, two-sided operations incur higher CPU overhead and are therefore rarely used for large data transfers.
-Instead, they are typically reserved for control signal transmission.
-For example, NCCL~\cite{nccl} uses unsignaled \textit{write} operations for data transfer and \textit{write with immediate} to signal the completion of the transfer.

-In RC mode, the sender is responsible for ensuring data delivery to the receiver RNIC.
-If network anomalies cause packet loss and retransmissions exceed the threshold, the sender RNIC reports an error send WC and transitions the corresponding QP to an error state.
-The application, such as NCCL, detects this error WC, encounters the issue, and propagates the error \textbf{to higher application layers, such as PyTorch~\cite{pytorch}}.
-Due to the synchronized nature of AI training, failure on a single node ultimately fail the entire training task.